Kentakoong/Kentakoong/README.md

 **My Hobbies Are :**

-   • ⌨️ Coding : Coding is my hobby and a thing that i enjoy right now.
-I had so fun programming (exept for bugs 😂)
+   • ⌨️ Coding : For me, programming is a passion for a long time now.
+It is real fun!

-   • 🎵 Listening To Music (especially EDM and Future Bass)
+   • 🎵 Music : I love listening to music.
+I am an aspiring audiophile ww.

    • 🎚 Producing Music : I love Producing Music it's my number one favorite back in the day!

-   • 📺 Watch Youtube or Anime : I love watching people Make Music and Coding
+   • 📺 Watch Youtube or Anime : I like to watch anime, and Vtubers😏.
+Also, many youtube videos about F1 or Rocket Science!

 **Some of My Facts :**